 Your life, basically.
-Make sure to charge the battery the night before, and bring your charger as well, just in case!
+Make sure to charge the battery the night before, and bring your power bank as well, just in case!

-Handshakes, smiles, your posture, and your attire will affect others’ first impression of you.
-However we’re forgetting one more thing – the smell of your breath.
+Handshakes, smiles, your posture, and your attire will affect others’ first impressions of you.
+However, we’re forgetting one more thing – the smell of your breath.
 If you’ve just had an impressive meal, pop a breath mint before your interview!